Politics and Law Programs

 International Legal Studies Concentration

-The concentration in International Legal Studies allows students to go beyond a minor in preparing themselves for a deeper understanding of how differences in laws around the globe as well as how international law shape domestic legal systems.
+The concentration in International Legal Studies allows students to go beyond a minor in preparing themselves for a deeper understanding of differences in laws around the globe as well as how international law shapes domestic legal systems.
 By acquiring knowledge of international law and comparative law, concentrators are able to analyze the many facets of the law as a social phenomenon—its origins, evolution, function, and effects.

 Legal Studies Concentration